GeeksHacking/hackomania2024-sudo-win-GovGuide/vector-db/data/content/Food & Beverages/Healthier Dining Grant.md

     Restaurants
     Quick Service Restaurant/Fast Food
-    Cafés (Food Partners and/or Beverage Partners)
+    Cafs (Food Partners and/or Beverage Partners)
     Kiosks (Food Partners and/or Beverage Partners)
     Brand Chains (effective from 1 April 2023) Bakeries
     Dessert Stores

-More than or equal to 3 outlets operating in the following types of F&B establishments who have not used HPB’s complimentary nutrition analysis support:
+More than or equal to 3 outlets operating in the following types of F&B establishments who have not used HPBs complimentary nutrition analysis support:

     Food Courts
     Institutional Caterers